This post may contain affiliate links. See our Privacy Policy.

 Steps to Make Ham and Asparagus Fettuccine

-- Reserve some pasta water to loosen the sauce if needed when tossing with the fettuccine.
+- Reserve some pasta water before draining so you can loosen the sauce and help it cling to the fettuccine.

 Recipe Variations